MODERATE-Project/moderate-docs/docs/tools-and-services/eso_A1.2.md

 ---
-title: Energy system optimization
+title: Energy System Optimization
 ---

-# Energy system optimization
+# Energy System Optimization

 !!! abstract "Abstract"

     This tool is a software application that, exploiting synergies within MODERATE and SYNAVISION platform, offers a customizable environment for setting up time series data analytics for energy system optimization.

 ## Introduction